 Linda is a retired clinical psychologist, a grandmother, a bread baker and loves to cook with honey.
 She gives talks at bee clubs, garden clubs, and schools all over Georgia.

-My involvement with beekeeper associations includes charter membership and officerships with the Saughahatchee Beekeepers Association and Alabama Beekeepers Association.
-I am also certified in the Young Harris/UGA Beekeeping Institute Welsh Honey Judge program.
+Damon's involvement with beekeeper associations includes charter membership and officerships with the Saughahatchee Beekeepers Association and Alabama Beekeepers Association.
+He is also certified in the Young Harris/UGA Beekeeping Institute Welsh Honey Judge program.

-I give bee talks to just about anyone or any club who will listen.
-Several spring and fall festivals will find me talking bees, selling honey and promoting beekeeping.
-I’ve given presentations to community involvement groups, professional associations and even an international environmental conference.
-I do voluntary swarm removals; I prefer those at chest-high on outer branches of the tree.
-I sell honey and make a small amount of candles and lotions for my family’s use.
+Damon gives bee talks to just about anyone or any club who will listen.
+Several spring and fall festivals will find him talking bees, selling honey and promoting beekeeping.
+He's given presentations to community involvement groups, professional associations and even an international environmental conference.

 Joe Stephens, Virginia’s father is her model for beekeeping.
 Beekeeping was a family hobby for many years and in 1964 Virginia received her first beehive.
 From then forward she was hooked on keeping bees.
 Virginia was the first 4-H winner in Tennessee Beekeeping and was the 1975 Tennessee State Honey Queen.